taskrabbit/storehouse/README.md

 Storehouse provides an especially useful tool which allows you to switch your site into a "panic" mode.
 Panic mode is for when you're experiencing massive load due to a traffic spike.
 Serving files from disk is always going to be more efficient so Storehouse will attempt to make use of that.
 This **is** a destructive operation in that any content coming from your backend or from your app with the `X-Storehouse` header will be written to disk.
 It will also render expired content read from the cache instead of passing control to your app.
 [More production implementation details coming soon]

+### subdomains / subdomain

+If you need to restrict caching to certain subdomains, provide them in the configuration.
+All other subdomains will be ignored.

 ## Contributing

 1. Fork it